TheAppleDad/FamilyRecipes/MexicanRice.md

 5. Reduce the heat to low.
 Cover and cook until the liquid is absorbed and the rice is tender, about 15 minutes.
 6. Remove from the heat and gently fluff the rice with the fork.
 Cover again and set aside to steam for 10 minutes.

-Add the cilantro and lime juice and fluff again to combine.
+If desired, add the cilantro and lime juice and fluff again to combine before serving.
 Taste and season with more salt as needed.
 Serve with lime wedges.

 Storage: Leftovers freeze and reheat nicely.
 Basmati rice also goes nicely instead of long grain.